 COL 1030 College to Career Navigation3 cr.

-eek

-Pre-Req: ACT MATH 19, ACT READ 19, ACT ENGL 18
+Pre-Req: ACT READ 19 Co-Req: None

-Co-Req: None

-Develops a student's understanding of individual aptitudes, interests and values for successful college and career decisions.
-Includes self-assessment and information on careers related to specific academic focus areas.
-Provides assistance in academic planning that connects career exploration to current job trends.
-This course is designed to create the basis for an informed choice of an academic major and related career decisions.
+The purpose of the course is to help students navigate college with their career and life goals in mind.
+The course is designed to develop a student's understanding of personal aptitudes, interests, and values and to provide effective strategies for the challenges students may face in making successful college and career decisions.
+The work of the course involves self-assessment exercises, teamwork, case studies and information on careers related to specific academic focus areas.
+The aim of the work is to provide the basis for an informed choice of an academic focus area and related career and life decisions.